-In addition to the recommendation for antiviral treatment of pregnant mothers, there are three potential options which may be considered by mothers and clinicians in a joint discussion in these situations in relation to neonates:
+In addition to the recommendation for antiviral treatment of pregnant mothers, there are 3 potential options which may be considered by mothers and clinicians in a joint discussion in these situations in relation to neonates:

 - 1. Oseltamivir oral suspension for post-exposure prophylaxis in the neonate, as an off-label indication. - 2.
 Physical separation of the symptomatic mother and asymptomatic neonate until 5 days after the onset of symptoms.
 The disadvantages for the neonate would include not being able to benefit from breastfeeding-related transfer of immune factors to help protect the baby and nutrients for development; these considerations should be included in the discussion with the mother.
-Women should be encouraged to express breastmilk so that the neonate can receive the benefits of breastmilk, and to maintain the mother's milk supply so that breastfeeding can continue once they are reunited. - 3.
+Women should be encouraged to express breastmilk so that the neonate can receive the benefits of breastmilk, and to maintain the mother's milk supply so that breastfeeding can continue once they are reunited.
+More detailed advice on use in breastfeeding should be sought from the SPC and the UK DILAS advice. - 3.
 No prophylaxis for the neonate and no separation of neonate and mother.
 This will require careful monitoring for symptoms of influenza, a discussion in advance with the mother about prompt antiviral treatment of the neonate, and arrangements made in advance for rapidly accessing oseltamivir oral suspension (as this is more readily available via hospital pharmacies than community pharmacies).
 There should also be consideration of laboratory testing of a symptomatic neonate, as per existing local practice.
 In this situation, the mother should be advised to wash their hands with soap and water, particularly before breast feeding or touching any other item that the neonate will have contact with.
 If expressing breast milk using a pump, this should be cleaned as per the manufacturer's instructions.